masoudcodes/cancerpatien/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/masoudcodes/cancerpatien.git`.
 2. Navigate to the project directory and run `npm install` to install all dependencies.
 3. Create a `.env` file in the root of the project directory and add the following environment variables:

-   admin.com password=admin123
+	Demo	demo@demail.com	7014500000	this is a demo test admin.com password=admin123
     GOOGLE_ID=
     GOOGLE_SECRET=